Henry Ford Transplant Marks 50 Years

 Henry Ford Hospital brought the lifesaving option of organ transplants to the Detroit community on January 4, 1968, when a kidney transplant was performed by pioneering surgeons Drs.
 Emerick Szilagyi, Roger Smith, Joseph Elliot, A. Waite Bohne, Alejandro Gonzalez, Frederick W. Sherrin, and John H. Hageman.

-Since that day, the Henry Ford Transplant Institute has performed more than 6,150 solid organ transplants and 1,250 bone marrow stem cell transplants.
+Since that day, the Henry Ford Transplant has performed more than 6,150 solid organ transplants and 1,250 bone marrow stem cell transplants.
 Along the way, Henry Ford transplant surgeons have pioneered many “firsts” in Michigan.

 - specialized end-stage organ failure care, including new therapies to extend life and position patients for transplant